Pop Culture Madness!

 Based on an earlier cooker called the 'Beanery,' the Crock Pot sold its first of over 100 million in 1971.

 The body of Xin Zhui, a Chinese noblewoman who died in 163 BCE, was discovered remarkably preserved.
-Her skin was soft and moist, with muscles that still allowed for her arms and legs to flex at the joints.
+Her skin was soft and moist, with muscles still allowing her arms and legs to flex at the joints.

 Cost of a Superbowl ad in 1971: $72,000